hugcis/data_journalism_extractor/python/docs/example-walkthrough.rst

 occurence of a lobby's name in the sentences and treating it as an indication of the existence of a link between the two entities.
 It obviously yields some false positives but nonetheless give an indication that the corresponding lobby has had a relation with the MP.
+It is the example described below.

 Extraction
 ##########